 New Orleans Street Adventures - Rue Chartres

 One of our favorite streets in New Orleans in Rue Chartres.
 If you start on Canal Street and head down to St. Louis Cathedral, you’ll discover much that captures your interest in between, including fine hotels, old bookstores with amazing finds, fun antique shops with treasures from floor to ceiling, and fabulous restaurants.

-And the Napoleon House, at 500 Chartres, is the ideal spot for sipping a Pimm’s Cup, sharing a muffuletta and taking in more history.
+A must-experience is the Napoleon House, at 500 Chartres -- the ideal spot for sipping a Pimm’s Cup, sharing a muffuletta and taking in history.
 You’ll find the fascinating history of the building on the menu.
 If these old walls could talk!
 The Napoleon House was one of Tennessee Williams favorite haunts.
 It will be one of yours, too.